Skip to main content

 Step 1: Determine how you will request proposals from marketing vendors

-Statewide Marketing Contractors are firms that have individual contracts already in place for marketing services with the State of Vermont.
-You have the option of using one of the Statewide Marketing Contracts for marketing projects of any size.
-This option can be particularly helpful for projects that will go over that $25,000 mark, because these contracts expedite the selection and contracting process.
-The contracts allow state entities to obtain marketing services from these firms without having to go through a full RFP process.
+Statewide Marketing Contractors have individual contracts in place for marketing services with the State of Vermont.
+You can use one of the Statewide Marketing Contracts for marketing projects of any size.
+The contracts allow state entities to obtain marketing services from these firms without going through a full RFP process.
 Instead, services can be obtained through a Statement of Work process.
 Detailed information can be found on our Statewide Marketing Contracts page.

-The Prequalified Marketing Vendor list provides basic contact information for each vendor and shows which marketing categories the vendor has been approved for.
-You can use this list to determine which marketing vendors you would like to request proposals from.
+The CMO maintains a list of Prequalified Marketing Vendors.
+Prequalified Marketing Vendors have registered with the Chief Marketing Office.
+Each registered Prequalified Marketing Vendor can provide specific marketing services to State entities.
+The Prequalified Marketing Vendor list provides basic contact information for each vendor and shows which marketing categories the vendor registered for.
+You can use this list to determine which marketing vendors you want to request proposals from.

 If you choose to work with a prequalified vendor, you will need to draft and execute your own contract with the selected vendor.

-If you are interested in soliciting a bid from a vendor who is not a Statewide Marketing Contractor or on the list of Prequalified Vendors, and your contract is over $10,000 they will need to become prequalified prior to a contract being executed.
-Feel free to refer vendors to our Become a Prequalified Marketing Vendor page and encourage them to submit a prequalification application to the CMO’s office.
-The Prequalification Application for Marketing Vendors is accepted at any time..
+If you are interested in soliciting a bid from a vendor who is not a Statewide Marketing Contractor or on the list of Prequalified Vendors, and your contract is over $10,000 they will need to register to become a prequalified vendor before they start working with the State.
+Interested vendors can learn more on the Become a Prequalified Marketing Vendor page

 Prequalification Requirement